FOR IMMEDIATE RELEASE:

 “Research shows that BDMC targets inflammation in a unique way and is seven times more effective than standard curcumin,” said Cavaleri.
 “Instead of trace levels of BDMC in standard curcumin, we can now provide 30% BDMC and dramatically enhance anti-inflammatory relief, which could not be done reliably before using low doses of curcumin.”

 This new curcumin research has demonstrated effective modification of survival proteins in difficult-to-treat diseases and specifically the ability to disempower and kill diseased cells.
-BDMC also demonstrates a faster symptom-resolution time in cases of poorly or uncontrolled inflammation and joint pain when compared to typical curcumin.
+Case studies have shown BDMC demonstrates a faster symptom-resolution time in cases of poorly or uncontrolled inflammation and joint pain when compared to typical curcumin but this will require more formal clinical work to validate.
 Cavaleri’s research is focused on defining ways to improve clinical and research reliability using curcumin-based drugs as supplements or alternatives to glucocorticoids for glucocorticoid-resistant inflammatory diseases, and to chemotherapy for drug-resistant cancers.